HeriYantodotDev/clothing-store/README.md

 After spending a considerable amount of time on this project, I encountered a significant challenge while working with testing.
 Originally, my intention was to adopt the Test-Driven Development (TDD) approach for React.
 However, due to numerous errors, I made the decision to gradually introduce tests, one at a time.
 Additionally, I am currently in the process of familiarizing myself with Firebase and Firestore, which has proven to be a bit challenging when it comes to specifying the initial specifications.

 Nevertheless, I firmly believe that practice is the key to mastery.
 In my future projects, I aspire to incorporate TDD into the development process of React applications, leveraging the lessons learned from this experience.

+## September 4 2023

+Take a break for while for other projects, now I'm working to set up Redux for this app.